 How employee referral schemes can help SMEs

-4 min read | 5 November, 2021 By Aimée Brougham-Chandler
+4 min read | 10 August, 2023 By Aimée Brougham-Chandler

 What is an employee referral scheme?

-An employee referral scheme is an internal scheme or company policy, where the company allows for existing employees to refer people they might know (such as ex-colleagues, for example) to apply for a vacant position.
 If the person that the existing employee refers is successful and the vacancy is filled, organisations usually offer the employee who referred the new hire a reward of sorts.
 This is usually a financial incentive; however, it could be something different.
 Perhaps you’d rather offer extra annual leave as an incentive or reward, instead.

 What are the benefits of an employee referral scheme?